-- The non EEA national family member of the EEA national may also make an application for permanent residence in the UK, if the EEA national dies due to some accident at work or occupational disease or has exercised his / her treaty rights in the UK for at least 2 years prior to his / her death.
+- The non-EEA national family member of the EEA national may also make an application for permanent residence UK, if the EEA national dies due to some accident at work or occupational disease or have exercised his / her treaty rights in the UK for at least 2 years prior to his / her death.

-- The non EEA national completes five years of his residence in the UK in a combination of being a family member of an EEA national and later retaining right of his residence in the UK.
+- The non-EEA national completes five years of his residence in the UK in a combination of being a family member of an EEA national and later retaining a right of his residence in the UK.

-It is important to note that even a small mistake / omission may result in refusal or rejection of the permanent residence application or dismissal of the appeal / judicial review claim, resulting in making it even more complex.
+It is important to note that even a small mistake/omission may result in refusal or rejection of the permanent residence UK application or dismissal of the appeal / judicial review claim, resulting in making it even more complex.
 It is therefore strongly advised to take professional representation and leave this matter in our capable hands.

-How our Immigration Solicitors can help you in making an application for Permanent Residence Card?
+How our Immigration Solicitors can help you in making an application for a Permanent Residence UK Card?

 Our team of UK Immigration Lawyers can expeditiously deal with the applications for Permanent Residency.
-Mr Intisar Chauhan, Principal Solicitor at Chauhan Solicitors, is an expert Immigration Solicitor in London who has been dealing with UK Immigration Laws since 2003.
-Immigration Lawyers at Chauhan Solicitors shall provide you with best possible Immigration advice / consultation and accordingly shall prepare your Application for permanent residency under direct supervision of Mr Chauhan.
-After consultation, if you want us to start preparing your case, you can expect the followings from our Immigration lawyers;
+Mr. Intisar Chauhan, Principal Solicitor at Chauhan Solicitors, is an expert Immigration Solicitor in London who has been dealing with UK Immigration Laws since 2003.
+Immigration Lawyers at Chauhan Solicitors shall provide you with the best possible Immigration advice/consultation and accordingly shall prepare your Application for permanent residency under the direct supervision of Mr. Chauhan.
+After the consultation, if you want us to start preparing your case, you can expect the followings from our Immigration lawyers;

 - Our Immigration Lawyers have teamed up with the best Immigration Barristers in and out of London who are well equipped to advise on any complicated the Immigration Appeal matters.